 More like this, Please!

-We get together on live weekly classes (on zoom) to share about editing our homes, interior design skills, heart issues for creative women, and consultations where I get to turn the camera around into the homes of my lovely ladies and help solve their design problems and dilemmas.
+Alternatively, I also have my Behind the Scenes Decor Group where I get together live for weekly classes (on Zoom) to teach about editing our homes, interior design skills, heart issues for creative women, and consultations where I get to turn the camera around into the homes of my lovely ladies and help solve their design problems and dilemmas.
+This group also has a private online community where we get to share our design questions, expertise, joys, and sorrows.
+It’s truly a wonderful group of women who have joined so far, and I’m always so excited when it’s time to welcome more!

 Pin this For Later: